tombarys/roam-depot-nautilus/README.md

 - use e.g. "d18:30" or "d9:05" in tasks to denote the time when they were finished (or use extension for it)
 - during a day: reorder tasks and move some of them after fixed events to ensure they will not be planned earlier

-## Detailed Instructions

-- Tasks and events are just rows of a simple **text outline** placed as a child block under the Nautilus component.
-Nautilus dynamically visualizes the list into a watch-like face.
-It works in real time.
-- The order and the duration of your tasks **can be changed only by you**.
-The app does not change it.
-- A notable and the only "automatic" feature of Nautilus is the task **push-forward: relocating uncompleted tasks** within open time slots in your day – taking the present moment into account.
-The spiral constantly reflects time without your intervention.
-- If the component is **not placed into today’s Daily Page**, the red time beam is not shown, and tasks are not pushed into the future.
-- You can define your agenda using a straightforward notation:
-  - **events** are rows containing a *time range* in 24h format (`HH:MM-HH:MM`, minutes can be omitted) and are fixed until the time range is changed by the user (e.g., "12:30-13 Meeting with JK", "9-10 Breakfast").
-  - **tasks** are all residual rows that are not events; undone tasks move through a day (e.g., "nearly empty task" "{{[[TODO]]}} another, but important task").
-- **Tasks duration defaults to a 15-minute time allocation**, but this can be adjusted above in the Roam Depot extension settings or **individually for each task in your task list** with the simple notation `Mm` or `Mmin` where M is the length of a task in minutes (e.g., "Call Jack 10m", "Daily workout 45min").
-- The **order of tasks** in a Nautilus spiral **reflects exactly the order of tasks in the list.**
-- Tasks can be **forced to follow after a particular event** too – simply by placing them after the event in the task list; for example: to plan "Nap" not before lunch, just put it after it in the list.
-This does not change the order of tasks.
-- Once a task is marked 'DONE' in Roam, (and if you have installed the [Todo Trigger extension](https://github.com/tombarys/roam-depot-nautilus/blob/main/README.md#1-install-todo-trigger-extension-for-better-experience)) it's **tagged with the completion time** in the format dHH:MM (e.g. d14:30), which is visually interpreted as a light grey section on the spiral.
-It can serve as a visual log of tasks that have been completed.

-### Additional Info + Tips and Tricks
-- Nautilus works pretty well on mobile too.
-- I suggest describing your tasks in a very short (BuJo-like) style.
-Optinally add detailed description of each into children blocks.
-- References and markdown links are stripped heavily to show only the real name of the task in legend.
-- You can use "to" in events time range definition too (e.g., "14:30 to 15:15 My TED Talk").
-- You can use Roam references to blocks in your task list.
-It means you can just `Alt/Option` + drag and drop tasks from other pages/blocks without having to rewrite them from scratch.
-- Do your planning in the morning or even the evening before.
-It seems like Nautilus involves extended preparation before a  workday, but my experience is it that greatly aids conscientous day planning and eventual task optimization.
-- I usually add a prefix `#Agenda` preceding the Nautilus render block (via Settings).
-The inserted render blocks look like this: `#Agenda {{[[roam/render]]:((roam-render-Nautilus-cljs)) 22 30}}` so clicking later on #Agenda tag helps me to quickly gather all my old Nautiluses.
-- Sorry for some glitches when generating the proper position of the legend in some edge cases.
-This is the first version – even for someone like me that has been using Nautilus for 6 months without bigger issues, there are still some problems and a lot of work still has to be done.

 ## Quick Start Video